-Pre-experience During the Experience Post Experience Ensure learners have the required critical thinking skills, which underpins the experience.
+Table 1.
+Adapted Mainework of Teat nei/Student Koles in Experien tial Leaf filing 1 1 0cesses Pre-experience During the Experience Post Experience cator Ensure learners have the required critical thinking skills, which underpins the experience.
 Develop a low-risk environment for learners to make mistakes and learn.
-Support post experiential learning reflection and feedback (scaffolded as required). cator Ensure learners are willing and able to participate based on previous experienced and cultural and pedagogic backgrounds.
+Support post experiential learning reflection and feedback (scaffolded as required).
+Ensure learners are willing and able to participate based on previous experienced and cultural and pedagogic backgrounds.
 Ensure the experience is as authentic as possible.
-Encourage control in critical reflection.
-Role of the Educator Ensure constructive alignment between the learning outcomes, taught content, and assessment.
+Encourage control in critical reflection. of the Ed Ensure constructive alignment between the learning outcomes, taught content, and assessment.
 Scaffolding 1 and support as required on a need basis.
 Link the experience to real-world practice.
 Role Ensure learners have adequate understanding of the learning and assessment process.
 Facilitation of learning through mentoring, guidance, and provision of feedback.
 Assess the learning from the experience.
 Support effective group dynamics and engagement.
-Support reflection in action. ıe Develop underpinning knowledge.
+Support reflection in action. er Develop underpinning knowledge.
 Active participation and experimentation.
-Willingness to critically reflect.
-Role of the Learner Prepared and committed to the process.
+Willingness to critically reflect. the Learne Prepared and committed to the process.
 Willingness to look to the educator for guidance and support when required.
 Engages in reflection.
 Role of Engage with group work.
 Openness to link abstract experiences with the real world.
 Willingness to reflect on action.

-introduction to and reflecting on agribusiness theory and concepts), (ii) advanced stages of information processing, generalization, and application (e.g., connecting theory and concepts to the topic and applying their learning), and (iii) post-experience to reflect and assess the value and outcomes of the program or learning module.
+C introduction to and reflecting on agribusiness theory and concepts), (ii) advanced stages of information processing, generalization, and application (e.g., connecting theory and concepts to the topic and applying their learning), and (iii) post-experience to reflect and assess the value and outcomes of the program or learning module.